 Ceibas are also known as cotton trees, named for the fluffy white stuff that comes out of pods which grow on the tree.
 The fluff used to be used to fill pillows and mattresses.
 One species of ceiba is also commonly called a kaypok tree.

-The ancient Mayans believed the ceiba was the Tree of Life connecting heaven, the terrestial realm in which we live and the underworld (Xibalba).
+The ancient Mayans believed the ceiba was the Tree of Life connecting heaven, the terrestrial realm in which we live, and the underworld (xibalba).
 If you look at the tree’s shape it’s easy to see why: long straight trunk (terrestrial realm) capped with branches reaching for the heavens and secured to terra firms with an intricate network of roots headed for the underworld.

 In 1963 President John F. Kennedy planted a ceiba in front of the Foreign Ministry building in San Jose, Costa Rica.
 Sadly, it had to be cut down in 2008 after it became unstable and threatened to fall on the building.

 Loved this!
 I was at Tikal in Dec, and marveled at that Ceiba.
 One I didn’t love, town of La Ceiba, Honduras.
 Rough and tough.

 Wow looks incredible!
 Love the young tree with the thorns, great photos!

 We have seen photos of this tree in books on Central America and have wanted to see it in person!
 Great post!

 Ok those trees are really cool!
 The spikes are awesome!